 - Required volume: ITC-200: titrant 50µl, sample 300µl

-Customers inside FBMM are suggested to use NOTIO for the reservation.
+Customers inside FBMM are suggested to use the in-house reservation system.
 Customers from outside can fill the submission form and send it to the contact person before the analysis.

 Acknowledging the BCO core facility